brok3nwir3/PythonLearning/README.md

 # PythonLearning
 ##### Learn or practice Python programming with this repo!
 > _This repo was created to help beginners learn to code in Python for free.
 It is my sincere hope that this content aids you in your Python journey and challenges you to improve your skills.
-I maintain this project by myself and really appreciate donations (see below)._
+I maintain this project by myself and really appreciate any donations (see below)._

 ## Usage
 Open the [Assignments](https://github.com/brok3nwir3/PythonLearning/tree/main/Assignments) folder and start answering questions (beginning at week 1).
 Once you've attempted each question, use the [Answer Keys](https://github.com/brok3nwir3/PythonLearning/tree/main/Answer%20Keys) folder to compare your answers against the official answers.
 Check the bottom of each assignment for homework or project prompts (see the [Projects](https://github.com/brok3nwir3/PythonLearning/tree/main/Projects) folder).
 Tests and quizzes are assigned every few weeks, and can be located in the [Quizzes & Tests](https://github.com/brok3nwir3/PythonLearning/tree/main/Quizzes%20&%20Tests) folder.